BEKI77/Path-Finder/README.md

     1. Launch the application.
     2. Follow the on-screen instructions:
-    3. Left-click on the map to set the start point.
+    3. Right-click on the map to set the start point.
     4. Right-click on the map to set the end point.
     5. The application will calculate and display the shortest path between the two points.